Union Pacific Versus Peers: Still The Best-Of-Breed Railroad?

 For listed companies, I chose 3 clear standouts:

-Burlington Northern North America's second-largest railroad.
-However, it's integral within the Berkshire Hathaway Corp (BRK).
+Burlington Northern is North America's second-largest railroad.
+However, it's integral within the Berkshire Hathaway Corp.
+(BRK).
 As such, BN shares do not trade independently.
 Other North American Class I rails include Kansas City Southern (NYSE:KSU) and Canadian Pacific (NYSE:CP).
 I excluded these somewhat smaller rivals from the analysis.

 Some Basic Data